 Sara is all about relationships.
 Her essential focus: understanding the way relationships influence the ability to improve our practice, shape our work, and engage effectively with others.
 Sara consults with individuals and organizations across the Jewish community to develop a networked, collaborative approach to their practice in a variety of domains and support their alignment with vision.
-Sara is a passionate network weaver and facilitator, working to build relationships with and between individuals, teams and communities, and both cultivate and leverage those connections to generate positive change.
+She is a passionate network weaver and facilitator, working to build relationships with and between individuals, teams and communities, and both cultivate and leverage those connections to generate positive change.

 Sara has previously served as an adjunct faculty member at the Davidson School, where she prepared graduate students to take leadership roles in the field as a part of the redesigned Educational Leadership practicum, and taught the core course in basic pedagogy to students in the Davidson, Cantorial and Rabbinical Schools.
 As a part of her work at JTS, she worked closely with veteran congregational and communal educators serving as mentors, and developed a professional learning program to support their continued growth.
 Sara also piloted an experiment with MA students that involved seeding and supporting a community of practice for students teaching in congregational school settings.